DrYenyen/PPPwnGo-Guide/README.md

 [*] Waiting for LCP configure ACK...
 [+] Heap grooming...
 or
-[+] Scanning for corrupted object...failed
+Press on *Stop* at the bottom middle and restart the proccess including -
+7. Go back and be ready to press on *Test internet connection*

+# Running the exploit C++ if you are getting console crashes or infinite loop
+From the 3rd dropdown menu in settings choose *the PPPwn c++ (Beta)* option
+Press on *Back*
+Press on the big green *GO* button
+No new windows will open but in the app a small terminal will start outputting data
+IF it becomes stuck on any point such as
+[*] Sending LCP configure request...
+[*] Waiting for LCP configure ACK...
+[+] Heap grooming...
+or
 Press on *Stop* at the bottom middle and restart the proccess including -
 7. Go back and be ready to press on *Test internet connection*

 # FAQ
 # What is the latest exploitable firmware?